aslilac/mckayla.blog/content/posts/guide-to-setting-up-a-vm.md

 As a bit of an aside: unfortunately, as much as I love Gleam, Rocky doesn't currently have packages for Erlang, Rebar3, Elixir, or Gleam itself.
 Setting up a COPR Gleam package is currently on my to-do list, since I use Fedora whenever I want a Linux install with a desktop, and that would also stand to benefit from the work.
 I'll update this once I've got a working "Gleam on Rocky" setup to share.

-...anyway, you should have a mostly functional dev machine!
-TSome tweaks to your `PATH` here and there, maybe a few more packages, but at least for me this is a g
+Some tweaks to your `PATH`, maybe a few more packages of your choosing, and you should have a mostly functional dev machine!